Sump Pump Installations

 We often receive calls from previous clients and when arriving on site we find the cast iron oil cooled submersible sump pump we installed some 20 years ago is still operating perfectly!

 We recommend and install Armstrong, Liberty and Hydromatic industrial specified sump pumps; all very heavy duty pumps made in North America as opposed to cheaper big-box store imports.
-Our pumps cost almost 10 times more, and for good reason – brass impellers, (not plastic), crafted from cast iron (not cheap recycled alloys or plastic), shafts made of carbon and stainless steel (not cheap anti corrosion steel), robust self-regulating and internally cooled self-contained units.
+Our pumps cost almost 5 times more, and for good reason – brass impellers, (not plastic), crafted from cast iron (not cheap recycled alloys or plastic), shafts made of carbon and stainless steel (not cheap anti corrosion steel) and robust self-regulating, self-contained units.

 Sump pumps are set up with specific impellers, diffusers, jets and venturis depending upon the use.
-This changes flows and pressures greatly; horsepower or watts has nothing to do with it.
+This changes the flow and pressures greatly; horsepower or watts has nothing to do with it.

 Often an inferior pump: